Chart Color Schemes

 Delaneys Creek features high concentrations of family households, with a higher-than-average median household size

 Family households account for 85.7% of all households, including 43.0% couples with children, 33.6% couples without children, and 8.5% single parent families.
-Non-family households constitute the remaining 14.3%, with lone person households at 12.3% and group households comprising 1.8%.
+Non-family households make up the remaining 14.3%, with lone person households at 12.3% and group households comprising 1.8%.
 The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households